Mail-in kit for home use

 Temporarily unavailable in NY state.

-The myLAB Box 5 panel at home drug test determines the type and approximate amount of five of the most common legal and illegal drugs a person has taken.
+The myLAB Box comprehensive at home drug test determines the type and approximate amount of twelve legal and illegal drugs a person has taken.

 - Pre-employment screening.
 Employers may test you before hiring and/or after hiring to check for on-the-job drug use.
 If your employer requires a drug test prior to employment, they will typically require a 5-panel or 10-panel Drug Test.
 You may use a myLAB Box Drug Test to screen yourself prior to an official employment drug screening.